BBehboodi/Pokedex/README.md

 - https://funtranslations.com/api/yoda

 ## Running Application
-On Windows open command prompt, Clone the repository, change your working dirctory to API directory, and run dotnet run Application will be host in the following addresses:
+On Windows open command prompt, Clone the repository, change your working dirctory to API directory, and run "dotnet run".
+Application will be host in the following addresses:
 - http://localhost:5000
 - https://localhost:5001